Broken Heart Syndrome

 In some cases, your provider may want to do a follow-up echocardiogram about four to six weeks after your event.
 They’ll want to make sure you don’t have any heart health problems and the left ventricle of your heart is working normally again.

-It’s highly unlikely that you’ll die from it.
-Death from broken heart syndrome is an extremely rare event (about 1%).
-In most cases, broken heart syndrome is a short, temporary condition with a full recovery.
+It’s unlikely that you’ll die from broken heart syndrome.
+Estimates of death from it range from 0% to 8%.
+In most cases, broken heart syndrome is a temporary condition with a full recovery.

 Living With